-We would like to welcome you to Everest Institute, a school that provides a friendly, small-campus atmosphere where our dedicated staff can take a personal interest in the progress of each student.
+We would like to welcome you to Everest College, a school that provides a friendly, small-campus atmosphere where our dedicated staff can take a personal interest in the progress of each student.
 This caring attitude, combined with progressive curricula, affords our students a meaningful higher education experience, as well as effective preparation for a wide variety of careers.

-Obtaining a postsecondary education gives our graduates a competitive edge in their career field.
-Our programs are designed for employment in the State of Georgia as well as other progressive areas throughout the country.
+Obtaining a postsecondary education gives our graduates a competitive edge in their career field and will make the difference when they are considered for professional advancement.
+Our programs are designed for employment in the state of Virginia as well as other progressive areas throughout the country.